Guide · job-search

 How do you prep for CS internship fall recruiting?

-Build your prep around the actual recruiting calendar.
-Applications open in late July; OAs and phone screens dominate August-September; final-round loops happen mid-September to mid-October; offers go out from late September through early November.
-Reverse-engineer your prep from those dates — coding fluency by July, polished resume by July, mock interview comfort by August, application volume by September.
-Candidates who treat the cycle as a sprint instead of a season consistently land top internships.
+Build your CS internship fall recruiting prep around the actual calendar.
+Applications open in late July, OAs and phone screens dominate August and September, final-round loops run mid-September to mid-October, and offers land from late September into early November.
+Reverse-engineer from those dates: coding fluency and a polished resume by July, mock-interview comfort by August, application volume by September.
+Treat it as a season, not a sprint.

 The fall-recruiting calendar